If you haven’t read How to Obtain Truly Natural Organic Textile Products please read it before continuing reading here about natural silk fabric.

 The production of silk originates in China and dates back to 4000 BC.
 This luxury material was valued by high society and at some stage it’s usage was permitted among imperial family only.
 Today, the highest quality silk available to purchase is 100% Mulberry silk.
 Silk is made up of proteins and amino acids that naturally spring out the environment.
 Silk proteins support healthy skin by promoting hydration and skin cell renewal.
-Silk has soothing, calming and nourishing priorities and is used by beauty salons and cosmetic surgeons as beauty material for facial and hair procedures.
+Organic silk fabric has soothing, calming and nourishing priorities and is used by beauty salons and cosmetic surgeons as beauty material for facial and hair procedures.
 Silks fiber is rich of nutrients and is the best fabric to sleep on.
 Worth mentioning that silk is the most sensitive natural fiber to electromagnetic radiation, and endure photo-degradation not only in dry but also in wet conditions.

 Anti-aging Treatment During Sleep